Shrutie18/DevOps-Interview-Questions/READme2.md

 Use Blue-Green or Canary Deployments:

 Gradually test the new version and keep the old one active for quick rollback.
+---

-7)Your company is adopting Infrastructure as Code (IaC) using tools like Terraform.
-How can you incorporate Terraform scripts into your Jenkins pipeline to automate the provisioning of infrastructure alongside application deployment?
+### **7)Your company is adopting Infrastructure as Code (IaC) using tools like Terraform.
+How can you incorporate Terraform scripts into your Jenkins pipeline to automate the provisioning of infrastructure alongside application deployment?**

 -->Steps:
 Install Terraform: